Understanding Tax Laws for At-Home Workers

 - Regular: Calculate the percentage of your home used for business and total your expenses.
 Expenses could include your mortgage interest, insurance, utilities, repairs, and depreciation.

-- Simplified: Deduct five dollars per square foot of used space.
-You can deduct up to 300 dollars, no more.
+- Simplified: Deduct five dollars per square foot of used space, up to 300 square feet.

 Work Related Expenses